Tanami/libssq/README.md

 ## Dependencies

-None.
+There are no dependencies for this project.

 ## Building

-In order to build this library, clone this repository, and create `build` folder.
+In order to build this library : clone this repository, and create a `build` folder.

-From this folder, call `cmake ..` to generate the buildsystem, then `cmake --build .` in order to build the library.
+From this folder, run `cmake ..` to generate the buildsystem.

+Once the buildsystem is ready, run `cmake --build .` in order to build the library.

-The library will be static by default.
+The resulting library will be static by default.

 ## Notice